 Prague is a charming city with cobblestone-lined streets, beautiful town squares, and stunning historical sites.
-The city is compact, with most must-see sites within walking distance of each other.
-This makes sightseeing easier as travelers do not need to rely on public transportation to navigate Prague.
+The city is compact, with most of its must-see sites within walking distance of one another.
+This makes sightseeing easier as travelers do not need to rely on public transit to navigate Prague.

-In this post, I provide travelers with an ideal one-day itinerary and for those who have more time to spend in Prague, a list of recommended experiences and sites to explore.
+In this guide, I provide travelers with an ideal one-day itinerary, as well as a list of recommended experiences and sites to explore for those who have more time to spend in Prague.

 Interactive Planning Map